bangbangcon/bangbangcon.github.io/index.md

 ## Sponsorship

 Is your organization interested in sponsoring !!Con?
-Check out our [sponsorship page](sponsors.html)!
+We'll put up our sponsorship page shortly!

 ## Code of conduct